jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 - GitHub JupyterLab organization: membership of the [release team](https://github.com/orgs/jupyterlab/teams/release)
 - PyPI Jupyter organization: manager of the [JupyterLab team](https://pypi.org/manage/organization/jupyter/team/jupyterlab)
 - NPM jupyterlab organization: membership of the [jupyterlab team](https://www.npmjs.com/settings/jupyterlab/teams)
+- conda-forge jupyterlab recipe: maintainer rights

-> One of the admin will need to grant the new rights on all three web services.
+> An admin will need to add a new member to all three teams.

-Being part of those teams, you will be granted publication rights of major JupyterLab-related packages.
-Meaning you should be able to carry out a release and react quickly in case a published package is broken or corrupted.
+Members of these teams have publication rights for major JupyterLab-related packages.
+Team members can publish a release and can react quickly in case a published package is broken or corrupted.

 ### Membership Maintenance

-Every six months, a bot will open an issue in the team-compass repo asking all currently team members to reply within 3 weeks if they still consider themselves active.
-If not (or no response is given by a team member), it will be assumed that they have gone inactive.
-This will imply the member will be removed for this subteam.
+Every six months, a bot will open an issue in the team-compass repo asking all currently team members to reply within three weeks if they still consider themselves active.
+If a member replies no, or they do not reply, we will conclude that they are inactive.
+Inactive members may be removed from their teams.

 ## Admin team member

-### Joining the admin
+### Joining the admin team

-Any JupyterLab Council member can ask to be part of the admin team using the weekly call or the chat.
-If the number of administrators has reached 4 people; consensus should be achieved between the interestee and the existing administrators to get the new 4-people team.
+Any JupyterLab Council member can ask to be part of the admin team using the weekly call, chat, or official council email list.
+There should be no more than four administrators.
+If there are four administrators already, consensus should be achieved between the new admin candidate and the existing administrators to determine a new four-person admin team.

-> The Software Steering Council representative will automatically be part of this group in addition to the 4 members.
+> The Software Steering Council representative will automatically be part of this group, in addition to the four members chosen above.

 ### Admin team responsibilities

-Admin team member are granting the following rights:
+Admin team members manage the following teams:

 - GitHub JupyterLab organization: [ownership](https://github.com/orgs/jupyterlab)
 - PyPI Jupyter organization: manager of the [JupyterLab team](https://pypi.org/manage/organization/jupyter/team/jupyterlab)
 - NPM jupyterlab organization: [ownership](https://www.npmjs.com/settings/jupyterlab)

-Being administrators, you will have to maintain the rights of the member on the different projects.
+- conda-forge jupyterlab recipe: maintainer rights

+Administrators maintain membership of the teams listed above.

 ### Membership Maintenance

-Every six months, a bot will open an issue in the team-compass repo asking all currently team members to reply within 3 weeks if they still consider themselves active.
-If not (or no response is given by a team member), it will be assumed that they have gone inactive.
-This will imply the member will be removed for this subteam.
+Every six months, a bot will open an issue in the team-compass repo asking all currently team members to reply within three weeks if they still consider themselves active.
+If a member says no, or they do not respond, we will conclude that they are inactive.
+Inactive members may be removed from their teams.